-31 Currently, use of suspended AUMs is occurring due to a January 19, 1988, BLM decision authorizing temporary use of suspended AUMs.
+Currently, use of suspended AUMs is occurring due to a January 19, 1988, BLM decision authorizing temporary use of suspended AUMs.
 This would formalize the use and establish terms and conditions.

-32 Reinstated Non-WSA AUMs or Livestock are the AUMs and animals associated with utilizing the reinstated AUMs within the non-WSA portion of the Desert Pasture.
+Reinstated Non-WSA AUMs or Livestock are the AUMs and animals associated with utilizing the reinstated AUMs within the non-WSA portion of the Desert Pasture.
 Active Use AUMs or Livestock are AUMs and animals associated with grazing the Desert Pasture as a whole, both within WSA and outside of it.
 This level of active use would be a continuation of what has occurred in the past.

-33 This process is assuming all AUMs would be available for use and would not be limited by drought.
+This process is assuming all AUMs would be available for use and would not be limited by drought.
 However, as annual conditions are variable, fewer AUMs may be utilized due to drought and/or hitting the utilization threshold in the area around the new well(s).

-34 Use supervision monitoring "monitors livestock management such as: pasture moves; gathering; salt placement; herding practices; and livestock locations and seasonal movements" (AMU RMP-25).
+Use supervision monitoring "monitors livestock management such as: pasture moves; gathering; salt placement; herding practices; and livestock locations and seasonal movements" (AMU RMP-25).
 Monitoring would be dependent upon available labor and may occur more than once during this period.

-35 While the use of water to hold livestock in certain areas is well documented in the scientific literature (Vallentine 2001, George et al. 2007, Ganskopp 2011, Holechek et al. 2004, etc.) livestock are animals with a mind of their own, therefore, the BLM recognizes that some animals may travel into WSA areas during this time.

-36 At the time of WSA designation, there were four existing wells within the Desert Pasture that resulted in a larger portion of the WSA being utilized.
+While the use of water to hold livestock in certain areas is well documented in the scientific literature (Vallentine 2001, George et al. 2007, Ganskopp 2011, Holechek et al. 2004, etc.) livestock are animals with a mind of their own, therefore, the BLM recognizes that some animals may travel into WSA areas during this time.
+At the time of WSA designation, there were four existing wells within the Desert Pasture that resulted in a larger portion of the WSA being utilized.
 The use of currently permitted AUMs within WSAs was grandfathered in at the time of designation and would not be increased under this alternative.

-PW3, PW4, PW5, and/or PW7 (see Map 5: Alternative B Desert Pasture Use Areas37), and within the WSA.
+38 In Map 5, the current use areas have been adjusted for slope, while use areas for proposed developments have not been, as this would change based on exact location.

-- 8. After livestock have been gathered, BLM would conduct utilization monitoring to confirm the use in WSA is not higher than what historically occurred.
-BLM would also compare use supervision to determine if livestock presence in WSA when utilizing the non-WSA AUMs is more or less than the livestock presence outside of the WSA during the use of the entire pasture. - 9.
-If monitoring shows that there is no net increase in use within the WSAs compared to what occurred prior to reinstatement, BLM would continue to reinstate suspended AUMs in the non-WSA Area using a phased in approach.
-In the second year of reinstating AUMs, up to 1,000 total Reinstated Non-WSA AUMs could be authorized, in year three up to 1,335 total Reinstated Non-WSA AUMs could be authorized, and in year four, the full 1,670 Reinstated Non-WSA AUMs could be authorized38.
-If monitoring is inconclusive or suggests that there is a net increase in livestock use in the WSAs, Reinstated Non-WSA AUMs would remain at the level of use specified in Step 3 and BLM would conduct two additional years of use supervision monitoring39.
-After two years, if monitoring still suggests there is a net increase in livestock use in the WSAs; any Reinstated Non-WSA AUMs above this level would be resuspended.
-If monitoring continues to be inconclusive, Reinstated Non-WSA AUMs would remain at the level authorized in Step 3 and additional years of use supervision monitoring suggests that there is no net increase in livestock use in WSAs; any Reinstated Non-WSA AUMs above this level would be resuspended.
-If monitoring continues to be inconclusive, Reinstated Non-WSA AUMs would remain at the level authorized in Step 3 and additional years of use supervision monitoring would occur. - 10.
-This process would be followed each time one of the three wells (PW1, PW2, or PW6) is constructed, or until the BLM determines that additional wells would not appreciably aid in redistributing livestock.
+full 1,670 Reinstated Non-WSA AUMs could be authorized.
+If monitoring is inconclusive or suggests that there is a net increase in livestock use in the WSAs, Reinstated Non-WSA AUMs would remain at the level of use specified in Step 3 and BLM would conduct two additional years of use supervision monitoring.
+After two years, if monitoring still suggests there is a net increase in livestock use in the WSAs, the reverse of this process would occur, with BLM decreasing Reinstated Non-WSA AUMs until such a time as monitoring suggests that there is no net increase in livestock use in WSAs; any Reinstated Non-WSA AUMs above this level would be resuspended.
+If monitoring continues to be inconclusive, Reinstated Non-WSA AUMs would remain at the level authorized in Step 3 and additional years of use supervision monitoring would occur.

+10. This process would be followed each time one of the three wells (PW1, PW2, or PW6) is constructed, or until the BLM determines that additional wells would not appreciably aid in redistributing livestock.
 The BLM would continue monitoring livestock use annually, as outlined above, for three additional years.
-If monitoring continues to show no net increase in use in WSAs, Reinstated Non-WSA AUMs would be available to use concurrently with the Active AUMs40.
+If monitoring continues to show no net increase in use in WSAs, Reinstated Non-WSA AUMs would be available to use concurrently with the Active AUMs.